Chismur/vsu-concurrent-programming/Readme.md

 _Important:_
 1. Sharing the elements between threads have to be element-wise (not row-wise in general)
 2. The less elements the given matrix has the less threads have to be created
-3. The number of threads are bounded by the number of physical PC's threads
+3. The number of threads is bounded by the number of physical PC's threads